 Create tailored content that is targeted to reach specific legal practice areas.

-Step 3: If your product or service can be marketed to a broader legal audience, segment your audiences and create separate content pieces targeted to specific practice areas.
+Step 3: If your product or service can be marketed to a broader legal audience, great.
+You can still create separate content pieces targeted to specific practice areas.

 Problem 6: Your content is too difficult to read.